 Around 75% of the Finnish territory are covered with forests.
 In Finland, people have a deep connection with nature.
-Nature is always around the corner, even in the bigger cities, and it is everyone's right to have access to it.
-Be considerate when spending time in nature and leave the place as you found it: bring your trash back home or to the nearest trash bin.
-Familiarise yourself with the outdoor etiquette on the website of Metsähallitus.
+Nature is always around the corner, even in the bigger cities, and it is

 Autumn - Syksy (September to November)

 In autumn it gets a bit darker day by day, and the weather is often windy and rainy.
 However, sunny autumn days are typically great for enjoying the outdoors and the colourful leaves on the trees that create the beautiful landscapes of ruska.
 Please note that autumn in Finland can be very cold already.
 Already the end of October-November might require you to use your winter jacket.
 Watch out for the first ice of the season (roads can be slippery).